Expert Advice from Calhoun’s Septic Tank Service, Inc

 If you have a garbage disposal, minimize its use.
 Food waste adds solids to the tank, requiring more frequent pumping and increasing the risk of clogs.

 Keep detailed records of inspections, maintenance, and repairs.
+At Calhoun’s every service provided is documented in our CRM system with key notes, dates and pictures of the before and after work.
 This helps track your system’s history and ensures timely upkeep.

 Make sure everyone in your home understands what can and cannot go down the drains or toilets.
 Proper habits across the household yield long-term benefits.